Heidelberg, Victoria: Transport

 Private car is the main form of transport in Heidelberg.
-The main roads are Burgundy Street (also the main street), Rosanna Road, Upper Heidelberg Road and Banksia Street (which flows from the Route 40 Highway).
+The main roads are Burgundy Street (the main street), Rosanna Road, Upper Heidelberg Road and Banksia Street (which flows from the Route 40 Highway).

 Heidelberg railway station is located in the suburb, on the Hurstbridge line and served by Metro Trains Melbourne.

 A local bus transport hub services the area.

 There is a network of on-road and segregated bicycle facilities, including the Main Yarra Trail.

 Sport

-Heidelberg Football Club, an Australian rules football club, competes in the Northern Football League and are based out of Warringal Parklands.
-Heidelberg West Football Club, also in the Northern League play at Heidelberg Park just opposite Warringal.
+Heidelberg Football Club, an Australian rules football club, competes in the Northern Football League and is based at Warringal Parklands.
+Heidelberg West Football Club, also in the Northern Football League, plays at Heidelberg Park, opposite Warringal.

-Heidelberg United is an Association football club based in the suburb, which competes in the Victorian Premier League and plays second tier to the A-League.
-They once competed in the National Soccer League, the precursor to the A-League and is one of Victoria's largest clubs.
+Heidelberg United is an Association football club based in the suburb, which competes in the NPL Victoria and recent plays in Australian Championship, a second tier to the A-League.
+It once competed in the National Soccer League, the precursor to the A-League, and is one of Victoria's largest clubs.

-Golfers play at the course of the Heidelberg Golf Club on Main Road, in the neighbouring suburb of Lower Plenty.
+Golfers play at the course of the Heidelberg Golf Club on Main Road in the neighbouring suburb of Lower Plenty.